lightning/bolts/tests/events/test-spec.md

 a `$` prefix.
 There's currently no scope to variables.

 Include lines pull in other files, which is helpful for complex tests.

+Skipif lines cause immediate passing if the OPTION_SPECs match (and print out the string); helpful for tests which require specific features.

 Other lines are indented by multiples of 4 spaces; a line not indented by a multiple of 4 is be joined to the previous line (this allows